merely-useful/py-rse/index.md

     is a Code of Conduct violation in any well-run project.

 Don't present opinions as facts.
-:   "Nobody uses X any more" might be true.
+:   "Nobody uses X anymore" might be true.
     If it is,
     the person making the claim ought to be able to point at download statistics or a Google Trends search;
     if they can't,
     they should say,
-    "I don't think we use X any more" and explain why they think that.
+    "I don't think we use X anymore" and explain why they think that.

 Don't feign surprise or pass judgment.
 :   "Gosh, didn't you know [some obscure fact]?" isn't helpful;